chaoticgd/vutrace/README.md

 2. Open a memory dump: `./vudis vu0MicroMem.bin`.

 where `vu0MicroMem.bin` or `vu1MicroMem.bin` can be extracted from a PCSX2 save state.
-You may need to add `SavestateZstdCompression=disabled` to your `PCSX2_vm.ini` file for your savestates to be readable by certain archive utilities.
+You may need to add `SavestateZstdCompression=disabled` to your `PCSX2_vm.ini` file in the `EmuCore` section for your savestates to be readable by certain archive utilities.

 ## Tips